mgrebenets/mgrebenets.github.io/_posts/2014-05-30-atlassian-cli-homebrew.md

 ### Create Formula
 You could use `brew create <link>` command, but that will create formula in `/usr/loca/Library/Formula`.
 Instead let's create it manually.

-Let's say our company is called News, so create new Ruby file
+Let's say our company is called i4nApps (I know, it's a wierd name...), so create new Ruby file

 {% highlight bash %}
-touch news-atlassian-cli.rb
+touch i4napps-atlassian-cli.rb
 {% endhighlight %}

 With contents like this